Equal Justice Initiative: History

-The Equal Justice Initiative (EJI) was founded in 1989 in Montgomery, Alabama, by attorney Bryan Stevenson, who has served as the organization's executive director ever since.
+The Equal Justice Initiative (EJI) was founded in 1989 in Montgomery, Alabama, by attorney Bryan Stevenson, who has served as the organization's executive director ever since, and Eva Ansley, who is the EJI’s operations director as of 2020.
 Stevenson has been working on Alabama defense cases since 1989 for the Southern Center for Human Rights and was director of its center for Alabama operations.
 As of 2022, Alabama is the only state that does not provide state-funded legal assistance to death row prisoners; EJI has committed to representing them.

 Stevenson converted his operation in Montgomery by founding a non-profit, the Equal Justice Initiative.
 In 1995 he was awarded a MacArthur fellowship, and he applied all of the money to support the EJI.
 The EJI "guarantees legal representation to every inmate on the state's death row."
 It has worked to eliminate excessive and unfair sentencing, exonerate innocent death row prisoners, confront abuse of the incarcerated and the mentally ill, and aid children prosecuted as adults.

 By 2013 EJI had a staff of 40, including attorneys and support personnel.

 On April 26, 2018, the EJI opened two new venues in Montgomery in memory of the victims of lynchings in the Southern United States: the National Memorial for Peace and Justice, and The Legacy Museum.
+In 2020, the EJI, Oregon Remembrance Project, and the Coos History Museum held an event to honor Alonzo Tucker, an Oregon-based victim of lynching that occurred in 1902.